 The new rule makes substantive changes to the Public Charge test.
-If the rule goes into effect on October 15th as planned, negative weight will be assigned to applicants younger than 18 or older than 61, or those with an income less than 125% FPL.
-Use of the following benefits on or after October 15th could negatively impact a person’s green card application: Cash Assistance, government-funded long-term care, SNAP, housing assistance (such as Section 8 vouchers or rental assistance or public housing), Medicaid / AHCCCS (with exceptions for emergent medical care, pregnant women up to 60 days postpartum, children under age 21, some school-based services, and services provided through the Disabilities Education Act).
+Negative weight will be assigned to applicants younger than 18 or older than 61, or those with an income less than 125% FPL.
+Use of the following benefits on or after February 24th could negatively impact a person’s green card application: Cash Assistance, government-funded long-term care, SNAP, housing assistance (such as Section 8 vouchers or rental assistance or public housing), Medicaid / AHCCCS (with exceptions for emergent medical care, pregnant women up to 60 days postpartum, children under age 21, some school-based services, and services provided through the Disabilities Education Act).

 The rule also modifies the definition of “Public Charge.”
 The previous definition applied to applicants deemed likely to become substantially dependent on the government for subsistence.
 Under the new rule, a person who is deemed likely to use any of the benefits listed above for an aggregate 12 months out of a 36 month period would be considered a Public Charge.
 This means that use of SNAP and a Section 8 voucher at the same time for a duration of six months would count for a total of 12 aggregate months.

 It is important to note that this test does not apply to all immigrants.
-Click here for more information about who is subject to Public Charge determination in both Spanish and English.
+More information is available about who is subject to Public Charge determination in both Spanish and English.
 Click here to view additional resources.

 If you have specific questions or concerns, please consult an immigration attorney.
 Click here to view a directory of Arizona immigration resources.

-Several lawsuits have been filed that could delay or block the rule from going into effect on October 15th.
+Litigation is ongoing in the lower courts.
 Wildfire will continue to keep you updated about advocacy opportunities pertaining to Public Charge.